my1396/Econ-Study/_posts/2026-02-01-Python-VSCode.md

 This post introduces how to run Python Scripts (.py files) in VS Code.

-When I use ⇧Enter to run python code in selection, it evokes the python version different than the one I specified in the terminal.
+**Issue:** When I use ⇧Enter to run python code in selection, it evokes the python version different than the one I specified in the terminal.

-The reason is that VS Code configures independently from the terminal.
+**Cause:** The reason is that VS Code configures independently from the terminal.
 You can check your VS Code Python interpreter by looking at the bottom-right corner of VS Code.
 You will see sth like `Python 3.14.2`.
 Click on it, and you can select the Python interpreter (e.g., anaconda python) you want to use for your VS Code environment.

 Run selected code in Python terminal: